brabster/tw-site-mkdocs/docs/posts/2024-05-01-how-i-do-python-supply-chain-security/index.md

 I've used [pipenv](https://pipenv.pypa.io/en/latest/).
 I've used [Poetry](https://python-poetry.org/).
 There are several more.
 In my experience, they don't deliver significant benefits over pip and are more trouble than they're worth.
 I have a bunch of stories about this that I'll share another day.

+!!! note
+    [`pip` got a proper dependency resolver in 20.3 released in 2020](https://github.com/pypa/pip/issues/988).
+I can't recall using `pip` before that but I imagine it wasn't the most reliable.
+I haven't had any problems updating on a daily basis since sometime in 2022.
+Kudos to fellow consultant [João Neves](https://github.com/jneves/) for the feedback :bow:.

 ### Conda

 I haven't used conda.
 One of the reasons for that is the complexity around commercial use in the [terms of service](https://conda-forge.org/blog/2020/11/20/anaconda-tos/) to warrant a [clarifying blog post](https://legal.anaconda.com/policies/en/).
 I think the advice here applies equally to conda users but I can't speak from my own experience.